acmoura/acmoura.github.io/content/home/about.md

 # About me

-I am a PhD candidate in Economics at Tilburg University.
-I am interested in microeconometric applications within health economics.
-My current research topics include identifying the sources of regional variation in healthcare expenditures and price competition in the market for over-the-counter drugs.
+Hi, and welcome to my website!
+I am a PhD candidate in Economics at Tilburg University, majoring in applied microeconometrics.
+I am particularly interested in applications within the fields of health economics and industrial organization.
+Some of my current research projects include identifying the sources of regional variation in healthcare expenditures and retailer price competition in the market for over-the-counter drugs.

 My supervisors are [Martin Salm](https://research.tilburguniversity.edu/en/persons/martin-salm) and [Jan Boone](https://janboone.github.io/homepage/).
 I expect to graduate in summer 2021.

+I am affiliated with the [Health Economics & Management Knowledge Center](https://www2.novasbe.unl.pt/health) at Nova School of Business and Economics, Lisbon.
+I am also a member of the board of the Portuguese Health Economics Association.

 You can download a full version of my CV {{% staticref "/files/cv - AM.pdf" "newtab" %}}here{{% /staticref %}}.